Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **onAccountDeletionLastEditor** - Controls how an app should change the last editor when users are deleted.
 Only relevant if `standardFields` is enabled.
 Default value is `ADMIN`.
 The available options are listed [here](#account-deletion-handler).
 * **ownerPermission** - Whether users should be able to manage and edit their own data.
 Defines also whether the workflow should include a *deferred* state.
 See [workflow types](#entity-workflow-type) for more information.
 The default value is `false`.
 If `ownerPermission` is enabled the *edit* permission level allows editing and deleting only for "own" content.
 For editing also content from other users at least the *add* level is required then.
 In addition, the generator creates configuration options which allow to enable a *private mode*.
 This extends the owner-based filter also to viewing and accessing data.
 So with the private option enabled, every user may only see his own data.
 * **readOnly** - A boolean specifying whether this entity is read only or not.
 If set to `true` creating new entities will still be possible, but not editing them.
-* **skipHookSubscribers** - Whether hook subscriber support should be skipped for this entity.
-The default value is `false`.
-If you set this option to `true` no support for hooks is generated for the corresponding entity.
 * **slugLength** - Length of slug field.
 Defaults to `190`.
 An entity is [sluggable](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/sluggable.md) as soon as at least one of its fields has set `sluggablePosition` to a value greater than `0`.
 Depending on the `tree` setting (explained below) and existing relationships slug support will automatically be extended to utilise tree slug handlers or relative slug handlers.
 Relative slugs will only be used for now if both entities (connected by the corresponding relationship) have sluggable fields.
 If there are multiple relationships found where both sides are sluggable the first one will be used for each direction (relative slug handler vs. inversed relative slug handler).
 * **slugSeparator** - Separator which will separate words in slug.
 Default value is `-` like in Zikula, too.
 * **slugStyle** - Which [slug style](#entity-slug-style) is used.
 Default value is `LOWERCASE`.